digital-futures-academy/airport-challenge/myREADME.md

 ### Tests
 Test 2a - Check if the airportCapacity property for an Airport object has been set with the setAirportCapacity() method - returns true if airportCapacity's value matches the value used as a parameter for setAirportCapacity()
+Test 2b - Check if the airportCapacity property for an Airport object has been set as the default value using the Airport class constructor - returns true if airportCapacity's value matches the default value of the constructor

 3.